-Okay, that last one is a bit weird; there are certain parts of DOOM Eternal that slow things down.
+Okay, that last one is a bit weird; certain parts of DOOM Eternal slow things down.
 Sometimes that can be a good thing, though!
 Taking some time to breathe is always welcome.
 After that, it’s time to get back to slaying demons.

 Like Commander Keen, Wolfenstein: Enemy Territory was an IP acquired by Bethesda.
-They’ve supported the game on both the Bethesda launcher and now Steam.
+As a result, they’ve supported the game on both the Bethesda launcher and now Steam.

 The objective-based class gameplay is addictive, accessible, and incredibly enjoyable.
-Map design is on-point, too.
+The map design is on-point, too.
 Natural chokeholds near objectives lead to entertaining firefights and skirmishes.
-Sightlines, natural cover, and branching pathways allow for plenty of varied gameplay.
+Sightlines, natural cover, and branching pathways allow for varied gameplay.

 What really pushes Enemy Territory over the top is that despite being free to play, it lacks the trappings of other similar games.
-There are no microtransactions or convoluted XP systems.
-The entire game is there, ready for you to dive in and enjoy.
+For example, there are no microtransactions or convoluted XP systems.
+Instead, the entire game is there, ready for you to dive in and enjoy.

 If Bethesda can bring new life to the game, helping further establish it as one of the best Bethesda games of all time, I could be a very, very happy person.

 One of the best Bethesda games is also a massive departure from an all-time RPG classic.
-Fallout: New Vegas is an amazing open-world RPG.
+Fallout: New Vegas is an excellent open-world RPG.
 Fallout 4 is a more mainstream, streamlined experience.
-That doesn’t mean it’s bad; far from it.
+However, that doesn’t mean it’s bad; far from it.

 Fallout 4 toes the line between solid gameplay and engaging narrative.
-It’s not going to innovate the RPG genre, but also it doesn’t need to.
-The tighter controls and satisfying combat deliver an experience worth playing.
+It will not innovate the RPG genre, but it doesn’t need to.
+Instead, the tighter controls and satisfying combat deliver an experience worth playing.

 The characters and locales help make Fallout 4 so enjoyable.
 While The Commonwealth lacks the style and charm of New Vegas, it’s still worth exploring.
-Everything just clicks, even despite those ever-so-lovely Bethesda bugs and hiccups.
+Everything clicks, even despite those ever-so-lovely Bethesda bugs and hiccups still present.

 It’s been over a decade since Skyrim was released.
-From day one, it firmly established itself as one of the best Bethesda games ever made.
+From day one, it firmly established itself as one of the best Bethesda games ever.

 While The Elder Scrolls had seen two open-world releases prior, Skyrim takes it to a new level.
 The environments are beautiful, the biomes are varied, and the characters are vibrant.
-That silly Oblivion issue of hearing the same five voice actors is a thing of the past.
+In addition, that silly Oblivion issue of hearing the same five voice actors is a thing of the past.

-Skyrim’s strength is the ability to hold the player captive and let them get lost in the game.
+Skyrim’s strength is holding the player captive and letting them get lost in the game.